Scroll Top

 • Snorkel in turquoise waters

-• River tube and zipline through Belize’s lush rainforest
+• Tube down rivers and zipline through Belize’s lush rainforest

 • Visit a manatee rescue center and meet the passionate scientists working to rehabilitate manatees back into the wild